aridiosilva/TDD/README.md

     - mock objects stand in for the real neighbors of the object under test while the test runs; and
     - expectations describe how the object under test should invoke its neighbors during the test.

-## Confusing betwen Stubs and Mocks
+## Confusing between Stubs and Mocks

 In the Article "MOcks Aren´t Stubs" (https://martinfowler.com/articles/mocksArentStubs.html), the author Martin Fowler, states that: